RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 * **Verification**: Runs any configured checks enabled in the project.

 # Checkmate Environment Setup
-We need to setup the basics about our OBIEE 12.2.1.2 environment so Checkmate knows how and where to execute some of these tasks.
-We use Checkmate for OBI **build parameters** to enable this.
+Checkmate for OBI needs to know the basics about the OBIEE environment it will execute against.
+Keep in mind: with the Gradle Wrapper in the source control repository, we can use Checkmate for OBI on any environment where we can check out a Git repository without doing an install.
+We use Checkmate **build parameters** to configure  properties for the OBIEE environment, as well as other things we'll see later.

 Build parameters can be enabled one of four ways, in reverse-prioritized order... meaning the last item in the list overrides the second-to-the-last item, and so forth:
 * Specified in the `build.gradle` file
 * Specified in a `gradle.properties` file, which is a standard Java properties file existing in the project directory
 * Specified with environment variables
 * Specified using Gradle project properties, which are passed to with the Gradle Wrapper command-line using `-P<property>=<value>`

-Checkmate provides this degree of flexibility because many build properties are environment specific, and would need to change from one environment to the next.
+Checkmate provides this degree of flexibility because many build properties are environment specific, and may need to change from one environment to the next.
 Additionally, some parameters--such as passwords--are sensitive, and need to be treated as such.
 For instance, [Jenkins Credentials](https://jenkins.io/doc/book/pipeline/syntax/#environment), which are typically used to store passwords in Continuous Delivery environments, are exposed as environment variables, so this is a very handy way to pass sensitive build parameters to Checkmate for OBI.

 For the sake of simplicity and clarity, we'll declare all the build parameters in the `build.gradle` file... even the sensitive ones.
 Just remember... you would want to use another approach in a real delivery pipeline.